astropy/SPISEA/README.md

 * make a star cluster at any age with an unusual IMF
 * make a spectrum of a star cluster in integrated light

-We encourage contributions to PopStar, particular those that add support for star formation histories, metallicity distributions, new models, higher spectral resolution, etc.
+We encourage contributions to PopStar, particular those that add support for star formation histories, new models, higher spectral resolution, etc.

 ## INSTALL (from git)